ursatile/jsray/08-highlights.md

 specular = Math.pow(specular, exponent);
 ```

 Yes, that's raising it to the power of 16.
 That's what produces the sharp drop-off effect around the specular highlight.

-Here's the modifed `shape.js` with the ambient, diffuse and specular calculations included:
+Here's the modified `shape.js` with the ambient, diffuse and specular calculations included:

 ```javascript
 // modules/shape.js